Johns Hopkins University is one of the best private research institutes in the United States, but its acceptance rate is a concern for applicants.

 Personal Contributions

-Johns Hopkins is also interested in your personal quality and why you should be considered the right candidate to join the Johns Hopkins community.
+Johns Hopkins is also interested in your personal qualities and why you should be considered the right candidate to join the Johns Hopkins community.
 You should be able to convince the admission committee of your eagerness, and interest in academics in your application.

 Johns Hopkins University Tuition